SyneRBI/SIRF/doc/UserGuide.md

 ##### Reconstructor

-Class for a generic image reconstructor.
+A base class for a generic image reconstructor.

 ###### Methods:

-    set_input  (PET/MR) Sets the input (AquisitionData object). process    (PET/MR) Runs the reconstruction.
+    set_input           Sets the input (AquisitionData object).
+    process             Runs the reconstruction.
-    get_output (PET/MR) Returns the output (ImageData object). set_output_filename_prefix
+    get_output          Returns the output (ImageData object).
+    set_output_filename_prefix
-               (PET/MR) Specifies the naming for the output files.
+                 (PET)  Specifies the naming for the output files.

 ##### FBP2DReconstructor (PET)